Sunday, March 6, 2011

 265,000 Warsaw Jews were taken to the Treblinka gas chambers, and some sources describe it as the largest killing of any single community in World War II.
 The deportations ended on September 12, 1943.

-Three pictures from the bottom shows a close up of the Umschlagplatz area.
+Three pictures from the bottom show a close-up of the Umschlagplatz area.

-On the bottom picture is a view of the area now.
-The house in the middle of Umschlagplatz area was a former school building at Stawki 4-6 (for 3 primary schools) and was turned to a Jewish Hospital.
-The front of the hospital building and the half of the Stawki street surounded by the wall were functioning as "day" Umschlagsplatz.
-In case there were delays (in German killing logistics)the victims were crowded in the "Umschlagplatz night" until the empty freight trains arrived back from Treblinka.
-Back yard was a complex of Stawki school/hospital building (Stawki 4-6) and another school building at Stawki 8 where the school year 1939 was supossed to be the first one....
+In the bottom picture is a view of the area now.
+The house in the middle of the Umschlagplatz area was a former school building at Stawki 4-6 (for 3 primary schools) and was turned into a Jewish Hospital.
+The front of the hospital building and half of Stawki Street, surrounded by the wall, were functioning as a "day Umschlagsplatz".
+In case there were delays (in German killing logistics), the victims were crowded in the "Umschlagplatz night" until the empty freight trains arrived back from Treblinka.
+Back yard was a complex of Stawki school/hospital building (Stawki 4-6) and another school building at Stawki 8, where the school year 1939 was supposed to be the first one....

 All the school buildings survived WWII.

-My grandparents Gabriel Rozental and Helena Rozental went here.
-Janusz Korczak, Stefa Wilczynska and hundreds of children went here.
-The list of our family that went this way is about 120 persons.
+My grandparents, Gabriel Rozental and Helena Rozental, went here.
+Janusz Korczak, Stefa Wilczynska, and hundreds of children went here.
+The list of our family that went this way is about 120 people.

-265.000 Warsaw Jews were taken through Umschlagplatz to cattle cars and transported to the Treblinka and murdered in gas chambers.
+In 1942, 265.000 Warsaw Jews were taken through Umschlagplatz to cattle cars and transported to Treblinka and murdered in gas chambers.